seb-patron/archived-seb-patron.github.io/_skills/1_machine_learning_stanford.markdown

 Machine Learning is one of my passions and sub focuses within data science.
 I like to spend my free time reading up on new algorithms and practicing my skills on public datasets.

-Below are some of my certifications and projecsts I have done within machine learning.
+Below are some of my certifications and projects I have done within machine learning.

 #### Machine Learning by Stanford University Certificate
 ##### Completed: Monday, July 17, 2017